Junliang-Zhou/CS526/README.md

+# Huffman Homework

+huffman part 1.py
+1. Frequency Map Count how many times each character appears in the input text.
+This gives the weights for building the Huffman tree.
+2. Priority Queue (Min‑Heap) Each character becomes a single‑node tree with its frequency as the key.
+These nodes are inserted into a priority queue (heapq).
+3. Build Huffman Tree Repeatedly remove the two nodes with the lowest frequency, merge them into a new node whose frequency is the sum, and reinsert it.
+Continue until only one tree remains — the Huffman tree.
+4. Generate Codes Traverse the Huffman tree: assign "0" for left branches and "1" for right branches.
+Each leaf node (character) gets a unique binary code.
+5. Compress Input Replace each character in the original text with its Huffman code to produce the compressed binary string.
+6. Save Output Write the compressed binary string to compressed.txt and the code mappings to codes.txt.

+huffman part 2.py
+1. Load Codes Read the Huffman code mappings from codes.txt.
+Reverse the mapping so binary codes map back to characters.
+2. Read Compressed Input Load the compressed binary string from compressed.txt.
+3. Decode Traverse the binary string bit by bit, matching sequences against the code map.
+Each match corresponds to a character in the original text.
+4. Save Output Write the reconstructed text to reconstructed.txt.

+Files:
+huffman screen shots.docx
+huffman part 1.py: Compresses input text using Huffman encoding. huffman part 2.py: Reconstructs original text from compressed binary. compressed.txt: Contains compressed binary output. codes.txt: Contains Huffman code mappings. reconstructed.txt: Contains decompressed text.

+How to Run:
+1. Run huffman part 1.py to generate compressed output.
+2. Run huffman part 2.py to reconstruct the original text.

 # Homework6 Q1 Q2
 Merge Sort: Recursively divide the array into halves, sort each half, then merge them Quick Sort: Choose a pivot, partition into smaller/bigger, recursively sort partitions